-On certain vehicles, a software problem could cause the main contactors for the high-voltage battery to open.
-If this happens, there could be a sudden loss of power to the wheels.
+Under certain conditions, the high-voltage fuse could blow.
+If this happens, there could be a sudden loss of power to the rear wheel, and you may not be able to restart the motorcycle.

 Safety Risk